Want more options for the Free pillowcase Dress Pattern?

-Here are 5 adorable options to switch up a Pillowcase Dress!
+Here are five adorable options to switch up a Pillowcase Dress!

-Lay your main skirt fabric out right side up, line up raw edges of border fabric and raw edges main fabric.
+Lay your main skirt fabric out right side up, and line up the raw edges of the border fabric and the raw edges main fabric.
 Pin and sew.

 Finish this seam with your preferred method.
 Iron flat with finished seam pointing up and topstitch along the edge.